haymizrachi/haymizrachi.github.io/_posts/2024-02-01-code-review-like-a-pro.md

 * Covering code line by line
 * Focusing on low-hanging fruit functions such as Login, Registration, and Password Reset mechanisms
 * Greping regex keywords for quick-wins
-* Following user input using bottom up and top down approaches
+* Following user input using bottom-up and top-down approaches

 Let's break those things up: